 The fresh, piquant combo of lemon and parsley calls chimichurri—a multipurpose Argentinian condiment/marinade/sauce—to mind.
 The addition of soy sauce gives the steaks an umami boost, too.
 The flavor mix means these steaks play well with a wide variety of international cuisines, including South American, Asian, and the Mediterranean.

 Need help on the grilling front?
 Check out Barbecues & Grilling Expert Derrick Riches' helpful step-by-step instructions for achieving steak perfection.

 1/2 cup olive oil

-- 4-5 tablespoons soy sauce
+4 to 5 tablespoons soy sauce

-- 3 cloves garlic (peeled, smashed, and finely chopped)
+3 cloves garlic, peeled, smashed, and finely chopped